wavefrontHQ/docs/integrations/redis.md

     **Note**: The Kubernetes Metrics Collector scrapes all the pods that have Prometheus annotation enabled.

 2. Annotate the Redis pods so that they can be discovered by the Kubernetes Metrics Collector, if not annotated.
-Assuming that the `port` is `9121`, run:{% raw %}
+Assuming that the `port` is `9121`, run:{% raw %}
 ```
 kubectl annotate pods <pod-name> prometheus.io/scrape=true prometheus.io/port=9121 prometheus.io/path=/metrics
 ```